 15 Examples of Performance Goals

-The following examples can help you set performance goals that will boost your productivity, impress your boss and coworkers, and set you up for success.
+The following examples of performance goals will boost your productivity, impress your boss and coworkers, and set you up for success.

 1. Be Punctual at Work, Meetings, and Events

 Punctuality is essential to performance.
-By arriving early at work, meetings, and events, your mind will be calm, concentrated, and organized as you think through the day’s work and start early.
+By arriving early to work, meetings, and events, your mind will be calm, concentrated, and organized as you think through the day’s work and start early.

 Furthermore, punctuality also sends some positive signals about you to colleagues, seniors, and even your clients.
 Being on time consistently demonstrates foresight, competence, and reliability.
 It shows everyone around that you are the master of your life; you can anticipate possible hang-ups and have the ability to change your plans and accommodate those hang-ups.